edgexfoundry/device-onvif-camera/README.md

 For a full walkthrough of using the default images, use this [guide.](./doc/guides/SimpleStartupGuide.md)

-For a full walktrhough of building custom images, use this [guide.](./doc/guides/CustomStartupGuide.md)
+For a full walkthrough of building custom images, use this [guide.](./doc/guides/CustomStartupGuide.md)

 A brief video demonstration of building and using the device service can be found [here.](https://www.youtube.com/watch?v=vZqd3j2Zn2Y)